 We were asked to revise, renew and further develop the visual toolbox for Irma, so the visual identity would fully support the new positioning while respecting the strong heritage of the brand.
 An assignment we, to some extent, feared and at the same time rejoiced over.
 For how to transform and renew a highly beloved brand without losing its visual legacy?
 This resulted in a constant balance between tradition and renewal throughout the entire process.

-Over the last couple of years, many of the Danish supermarket chains has begun to look the same.
+Over the last couple of years, many of the Danish supermarket chains have begun to look the same.
 Having the same visual and photographic expression, and even convenience stores like 7/11 use the same photographic style, making it difficult to stand out.
-Furthermore, there is now a shift in the market, where the discount stores are moving up in the market, and the supermarkets are moving down, due to an increased competition on prices.
-These tendencies have, together with the new positioning and a profound respect for the brand and its heritage, been the foundation for the revised toolbox and the new visual elements.
+Furthermore, there is now a shift in the market, where the discount stores are moving up in the market, and the supermarkets are moving down, due to increased competition on prices.
+These tendencies have, together with the new positioning and profound respect for the brand and its heritage, been the foundation for the revised toolbox and the new visual elements.
 The Irma brand needed to conquer back its position in the market.